MichalusParus/nexttemplate-14/README.md

 - `Screen readers support` - Currenctly only google SR supported.

-- `Touchscreen support` - Components have swipe support with useTouch Hook.
+- `Touchscreen support` - Components have swipe support with useSwipe Hook.
 Components have disabled hover on touchscreen devices by default.

 Run Storybook for ParusUI documentation and presentation